J-Afzal/Lane-and-Object-Detection/README.md

       cli call to performance tests
       cli call to performance graphs

+  - Redo debug mode screenshot to include object detection

+  - Test performance tests and graph generation (update readme docs on process)

   - Maybe have CI which does perf tests???
+    - Each one uploads the database file as downloadable artifact
+    - Download artifacts
+    - Runs ad-hoc
-How to combine all platforms in to one db/graph?)
+  -  How to combine all platforms in to one db/graph?)
 Upload artifacts?

-  - Performance heat map and any optimisations?
+     - And then commit graphs to performance test section

 -->